 For example, we have heard from many that they are told by the insurance company representative that their insurance company does not pay for pain and suffering.
 We have heard stories where insurance adjusters have said they will not pay for physical therapy or chiropractic treatment.
 These things are all untrue.

-One case, we actually had a client tell us the insurance company just after the accident said we will offer a small sum.
+In one case, we actually had a client tell us the insurance company, just after the accident, said we will offer a small sum.
 The client told the insurance company that he was hurt and needed to go to the doctor.
 The insurance company said that is what the money is for to go to the doctor.
 This is again untrue.
 If our client had taken the offer at that time, he would have had to pay thousands of dollars out of his own pocket for his treatment.
 Once you sign the release and agree to a settlement, the insurance company owes you nothing more.

 Other Ways Insurance Companies Trick You